Cosync/AppKey-WebAuthn-Angular/README.md

 * **signupConfirm**
 * **signupComplete**

 The *signup()* function is responsible for registering a new user handle (email or phone) with the application.
 This handle must be unique to the user and not already assigned to another account.
-The client must also provide a display name (first and last) and can optionally include a locale (default is ‘EN’ if unspecified).
+The client must also provide a first name, last name and can optionally include a locale (default is ‘EN’ if unspecified).
 The *signup()* function returns an *SignupChallenge* object, which contains a challenge to be signed by the private key generated on the client side.